physionetchallenges/python-classifier-2020/README.md

-# Example prediction code for Python for the PhysioNet/CinC Challenge 2020
+# Example Python classifier for the PhysioNet/CinC Challenge 2020

 ## Contents